2024: What is the 2024-2025 Personal Tax Allowance?

 Not everyone gets the same Personal Allowance, and yours can go up or down depending on your circumstances.
-Things like tax relief and certain state benefits, for instance, can shift your Personal Allowance and change the amount of tax-free earnings you can have.
+Things like tax relief, certain state benefits or tax credits for instance, can shift your Personal Allowance and change the amount of tax-free earnings you can have.

 If you’re earning less than your Personal Allowance, you’re probably not getting the most out of it.
 In that case, you can use the Marriage Allowance rules to transfer part of your allowance to your spouse or civil partner so they pay less tax.
 You can read about Marriage Allowance here.